Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Snow activities

-• Husky safaris: Guided dog-sled excursions through the forest, ranging from short taster rides to full-day wilderness expeditions.
+• Husky safaris: Guided dog-sled excursions through snow-covered forest, from short taster rides to full-day wilderness expeditions with lunch by an open fire.

-• Reindeer sleigh rides: Traditional Lappish reindeer experiences, often including a visit to a reindeer farm and hot drinks by a fire.
+• Reindeer sleigh rides: Traditional experiences that often include a farm visit, stories from the herders, and hot berry juice by a campfire.

-• Northern lights hunting: Guided aurora borealis excursions away from light pollution, with hot chocolate and campfire stops.
+• Northern lights hunting: Guided aurora borealis excursions away from light pollution, with hot chocolate and campfire stops under some of the clearest skies in Europe.

-• Ice fishing: Traditional Finnish ice fishing on frozen lakes, often combined with a campfire lunch in the wilderness.
+• Ice fishing: Traditional Finnish ice fishing on frozen lakes, often combined with a campfire lunch cooked from the catch.

-• Fat biking: Wide-tyre cycling on groomed snow trails through the forest - increasingly popular and good fun.
+• Fat biking: Wide-tyre cycling on groomed snow trails through the forest, increasingly popular and good fun for all fitness levels.

-• Winter hiking in the national park: Marked trails through Pyhä-Luosto National Park, including routes to the Isokuru gorge.
+• Winter hiking: Marked trails through Pyhä-Luosto National Park, including routes to the spectacular Isokuru gorge.

 Non-snow activities

-• Finnish sauna: Every hotel and most cabins have a sauna - the quintessential Finnish experience, especially after a day in the cold.
+• Finnish sauna: Every hotel and most cabins have a sauna, and using it after a day in the Arctic cold quickly becomes the best part of the evening.

-• Lampivaara Amethyst Mine (Luosto): Unique underground amethyst mine where you can dig for your own gemstone to take home.
+• Lampivaara Amethyst Mine (Luosto): A unique underground amethyst mine where you can dig for your own gemstone to take home.
+Reachable by snowmobile safari or snow train.

-• Sámi cultural experiences: Learn about the indigenous Sámi people, their reindeer herding traditions, and Lappish culture.
+• Sámi cultural experiences: Learn about the indigenous Sámi people, their reindeer herding traditions, and Lappish way of life.

-• Aurora glass cabins: Glass-roofed cabins and igloos where you can watch the northern lights from bed - bookable nearby.
+• Aurora glass cabins: Glass-roofed cabins and igloos where you can watch the northern lights from bed, bookable nearby and worth at least one night.

 Pyhä restaurants

-• Kota (Lappish tent) dinners: Traditional meals served in a heated lavvu tent over an open fire - an authentic Lapland experience.
+• Kota (Lappish tent) dinners: Traditional meals served over an open fire in a heated lavvu tent for an immersive Arctic dining experience.

-WeSki insider tip: Try poronkäristys - thinly shaved, sautéed reindeer served with mashed potatoes and lingonberry jam.
-It's the signature Lappish dish, simple but deeply flavourful, and you'll find it on every menu in the area.
+WeSki insider tip: Try poronkäristys: thinly shaved, sautéed reindeer served with mashed potatoes and lingonberry jam.
+It's the signature Lappish dish, simple and deeply flavourful, and you'll find it on every menu in the area.
+Pair it with a Finnish craft beer from Huttu-Pub's artisan brewery for the full experience.

 Pyhä après-ski